2010 is the twelfth season of the American Le Mans Series (ALMS).

 The Mazda Raceway Laguna Seca event moves from October to May and the Saint Petersburg race has been dropped from the schedule.

-The season kicks off with the 58th edition of the 12 Hours of Sebring.
-It is followed by Long Beach, Mazda Raceway Laguna Seca,
+The season kicks off with the 58th edition of 12 Hours of Sebring.
+It is followed by Long Beach, Mazda Raceway Laguna Seca, Miller

 The championships are decided by awarding points to the top ten cars and drivers that complete at least 70-percent of their class winner's distance.
 To earn points, competitors are required to drive a minimum amount of time (45-minutes except Long Beach which is set at 30-minutes) and a minimum number of laps (dependent on the size of the racetrack).

 Teams that enter the full season are awarded points towards team championships.
 The championship winning teams earn an automatic entry to the 2011 24 Hours of Le Mans but the cars must conform to Automobile Club de l’Ouest regulations for LMP1, LMP2 and GT categories.

 Round six of the 2010 American Le Mans Series was conducted at the Mid-Ohio Sports Car Course in early August.
 Thirty-three entries were scheduled to compete on the thirteen-turn 2.258-mile road course for two-hours, forty-five minutes.
 Unfortunately, the Muscle Milk Porsche RS Spyder driven by team principal, Greg Pickett suffered severe damage during the Thursday’s test session.
 Pickett was injured and the car was withdrawn.